Modelo 720 – or Form 720 – is an online declaration Spanish residents may need to complete each year.

 Submitted in addition to income and wealth tax returns, the general rule is that you need to declare the assets you own outside Spain when the total foreign assets within a category exceed €50,000.

 Long-term residents of Spain will be familiar with Modelo 720 (Form 720), but newer residents may be unclear on what they have to do.
-Penalties are imposed for late or incorrect filing (though now less draconian than they were), so you need to get it right.
+Penalties are imposed for late or incorrect filing (though now less draconian than they used to be), so you need to get it right.
 The deadline, as every year, is 31 March.

 Besides confirming what you need to declare this year, this is a good time to consider whether you are holding your assets in the most tax-efficient vehicles for Spain.
 If you have investments that were set up with UK taxation in mind, you may be paying more tax in Spain than you need be.